syncended/kube/readme.md

 - `VIEW_ONLY` - just render element, without any resources on it (it will be used to render dynamic elements of HTMX)

 ### Resource mode
-Resource mode can be modified over call `Kube.setResourceMode`
+Resource mode can be modified over install `KubePlugin.Resources` plugin

 There is 2 possible values:
 - `FAT` - put every used resource in single page.
 Page will include fonts/css/js code inside